U.S. Meat Consumption Statistics & Facts to Know in 2026

 Why Do Americans Consume a Lot of Meat?

 Meat consumption has been ingrained in us since we were able to chew solid foods.
-Also, it tastes good, and due to that reason, Americans are gorging themselves with meat, not thinking of the devastation it’s causing to farm animals and to our planet.
+Also, it tastes good, and for that reason, Americans are gorging themselves with meat, not thinking of the devastation it’s causing to farm animals and to our planet.

 What Will Happen if Meat Consumption Is Decreased?